Planning to launch a new website? First of all, congratulations on the new endeavor!

-A few years ago, it would have been very unprofessional to put these two options together, as templates were considered unacceptable for a serious type of projects.
-Since then, there has been so much improvement in the area, that web design templates have grown into a viable option for small to medium sized businesses.
+A few years ago, it would have been very unprofessional to put these two options together, as templates were considered unacceptable for a serious type of project.
+Since then, there has been so much improvement in the area, that web design templates have grown into a viable option for small to medium-sized businesses.

 Each option has its pros and cons, here are the major ones:

 |Costs||Low, unless you require a lot of customization||High from the start|

 |Uniqueness||Low, many people may use the same template||High, only you will use it|